apache/zookeeper/README.md

-        Contains all the jar files required to run ZooKeeper Full documentation can also be found in the docs folder The compiled C-client is located in the /usr folder (if the build profile `-Pfull-build` used during maven install)
+        Contains all the jar files required to run ZooKeeper Full documentation can also be found in the docs folder

 As of version 3.5.5, the parent, zookeeper and zookeeper-jute artifacts are deployed to the central repository after the release